 Day 4: Kayak across Okarito Lagoon and hike along the beaches of the Tasman Sea.

 This morning we visit the tiny coastal village of Okarito and kayak across Okarito Lagoon into virgin rainforest.
-This lagoon is New Zealand’s largest unmodified wetland and home to huge variety of migratory birds, including the “kotuku” (white heron).
-After lunch hike along this wild, windswept and driftwood strewn beach and up to a trig point for panoramic views of the Southern Alps.
+This lagoon is New Zealand’s largest unmodified wetland and home to a huge variety of migratory birds, including the “kotuku” (white heron).
+After lunch, hike along this wild, windswept, and driftwood strewn beach and up to a trig point for panoramic views of the Southern Alps.
 Spend a second night in Franz Josef.
-(Breakfast & Lunch included)
+(Breakfast, Lunch, & Dinner included)

-Day 5: Visit the South Westland World Heritage Area and make your way to Queenstown.
+Day 5: View Franz Josef glacier and visit the South Westland World Heritage Area while making your way to Queenstown.

-In the morning hike up the Waiho Valley track to get a closer view of the Franz Josef glacier.
+In the morning, hike up the Waiho Valley track to get a closer view of the Franz Josef glacier.
 This glacier descends from a height of 8,800 to 900 feet above sea level in just 7 miles.
 The West Coast of the South Island is one of the few places in the world where you will find a glacier descending into rainforest.
+Take a walk along Lake Matheson, with tremendous view across the foothills to the glaciers and summits of the Southern Alps.
+The views are also famously reflected in the brackish lake water.
 We drive south along the coast and through the pristine wilderness of South Westland World Heritage area, stopping for a short walk at Ship Creek.
 This trail follows a boardwalk through a swamp forest of towering Kahikatea trees, and you may also see the rare and endangered Hectors dolphin playing in the surf here.
-Drive from here across the Southern Alps over Haast Pass, this remarkable journey then follows the shores of lakes Wanaka and Hawea before crossing the Crown Range and arriving in Queenstown.
-A beautiful and vibrant town cradled in the mountains.
+We will drive across the Southern Alps over Haast Pass, this remarkable journey then follows the shores of lakes Wanaka and Hawea before crossing the Crown Range and arriving in Queenstown - a beautiful and vibrant town cradled in the mountains.
 (Breakfast & Lunch included)

 Day 6: Enjoy an Adventure in Queenstown or Marvel at the sights of the Milford Sound.

-Enjoy a free day in Queenstown- New Zealand’s famous alpine resort town and adventure capital of the world.
+Enjoy a free day in Queenstown - New Zealand’s famous alpine resort town and adventure capital of the world.
 Choose from a range of adventure activities on offer or just relax and enjoy the vibe of this fun town.
-You may choose to visit Milford Sound, accessible by bus or plane.
+You may choose to visit Milford Sound, accessible by bus or plane, weather permitting.
 Your guide will talk you through the different options for this incredible day trip.
-Alternatively join your guide for a hike through native beech forest and alpine meadows to an old miners hut near Moke Lake.
+Alternatively, join your guide for a hike through native beech forest and alpine meadows to an old miners hut near Moke Lake.
 (Breakfast included)

 Day 8: Arrive at Aoraki (Mount Cook) Village and take in the stunning vistas as you trek up glacial moraines.

 Spend the morning driving up through the Central Otago High Country crossing Lindis Pass into the Mackenzie Country.
 This Patagonian like landscape makes an incredible contrast to the lush rainforests of the West Coast.
-Arrive at Aoraki (Mount Cook) Village in the afternoon and for a hike up the steps to the Red Tarns, named for the red pondweed that grows in them.
-These tarns nestled beneath Mt Sebastapol offer stunning views of Aoraki, New Zealand’s tallest mountain which translates to Cloud Piercer, and the Hooker glacier.
-(Breakfast & Lunch included)
+Arrive at Aoraki (Mount Cook) Village in the afternoon and choose from two hiking options.
+One to hike up the steps to the Red Tarns, named for the red pondweed that grows in them.
+These tarns are nestled beneath Mt.
+Sebastapol and offer stunning views of Aoraki, New Zealand’s tallest mountain which translates to Cloud Piercer, and the Hooker glacier.
+For an easier option, you can hike through the Governors Bush.
+(Breakfast, Lunch, & Dinner included)

 Day 9: Hike up the Hooker Valley to see the Cloud Piercer up close.

-Spend the morning hiking up to Sealy Tarns and Mueller Hut.
+Spend the morning hiking up to Sealy Tarns.
 There are impressive views across the Hooker and Mueller glaciers to the Mount Sefton icefall and Aoraki/Mount Cook.
 On this walk you can see the forces of nature at work – huge moraines deposited over thousands of years by glaciers, and more recently avalanches and rocks that tumble down distant mountain faces.
-In the afternoon take time to either hike up the Hooker Valley or relax in the village and visit the Sir Edmund Hillary Alpine Centre.
+In the afternoon, take time to either hike up the Hooker Valley or relax in the village and visit the Sir Edmund Hillary Alpine Centre.
 This is a great place to be inspired by the courageous stories of pioneering mountaineers and to learn about the park’s natural history.
 Tonight is the last night of the trip and what a place to spend it – in the heart of the Southern Alps surrounded by that special kind of silence that only big mountains can command.
 If you are lucky you will see the summit of Aoraki/Mount Cook turn from white to pink as it catches the last of the sun’s rays.
-(Breakfast & Lunch included)
+(Breakfast, Lunch, & Dinner included)

 Day 10: Explore the Tasman Valley before saying farewell to your trip mates in Christchurch.